datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/2015-10-26-L02-csv-vector-raster-plotting.md

 </div>

-Sometimes spatial data are downloaded or stored in a text file format (`txt` or csv`).
+Sometimes spatial data are downloaded or stored in a text file format (`txt` or `csv`).
 We can convert these data in text format, into a spatial object in R `SpatialPointsDataFrame`.
-Note that there is a `SpatialPoints` object in R that does not allow you to store associated `attributes.
-The `SpatialPointsDataFrame allows you to store columns from your `data.frame` in the object.
+Note that there is a `SpatialPoints` object in R that does not allow you to store associated `attributes`.
+The `SpatialPointsDataFrame` allows you to store columns from your `data.frame` in the object.